parrt/cs345/projects/cdecl.md

 ## Deliverables

 You must fill in `Tool.java` and `EnglishGenerator.java` to get a working solution that passes all [15 unit tests](https://github.com/USF-CS345-starterkits/parrt-cdecl/blob/master/test/cs345/cdecl/TestCDecl.java).
-You get 90% for passing all the tests and the other 10% after I sign off on your code after review.
-I will submit a github *pull request* if there are changes to be made, otherwise I will simply mark you down as 100%.
-Any required changes must be done prior to submission of your next project or the last day of class, whichever comes first.

 ## Submission

 You must submit your project via github using your account and the repository I've created for you in organization [USF-CS345-S16](https://github.com/USF-CS345-S16).

 You are required to show git commits to your repository that are consistent with developing the software for this project.
-For example, a single large commit of the entire project at once could be considered circumstantial evidence for academic dishonesty.